prnan4/CNN_workshop_setup/setup.md

 ## Installing required Packages

 <p>Create a new Python 3 notebook.
 Copy and paste the following commands in a new cell.
-Tensorflow and keras will be required for model building.
-Matplotlib and tensorboard for visualisations.
-Click on the 'Run' 'icon to run the cell.</p>
+Tensorflow and keras will be required for model building, Matplotlib and tensorboard for visualisations.
+Click on the 'Run' icon to run the cell.</p>

 ```sh
 !pip install numpy